HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The LD and ST instructions uses a logical address and can access a quadrant defined by the upper two bits of the computed address offset to select among SR4..SR7.
-This is the most common usage of the load/store instruction and the implicit segment register selection allows for larger offset in the instruction.
-For accessing a data item anywhere in the virtual address range, the extended load and store instructions are available.
+The LDw, LDXw, STw and STwX instructions use a logical address to access a quadrant defined by the upper two bits of the computed address offset, selecting among SR4..SR7.
+This is the most common usage of the load/store instruction.
+For accessing a data item anywhere in the virtual address range, segment registers SR1..SR3 are used.

 <!--------------------------------------------------------------------------------------------------------->

 <div style="page-break-before: always;"></div>

-### ST
+### STw

 <hr>